Skip to content

 • applySql: A string containing the SQL fragment to be concatenated.

-• condition: A boolean value to control whether the SQL fragment should be applied.
+• condition: A boolean value that controls whether to apply this SQL fragment.

 Examples